Museum & Walking Tours for Groups

 Our virtual tours are perfect for private groups or organizations.
 For more information or to book an adult group tour, fill out our group reservation form or email Sophie Lo at email@example.com.
 Please note that submitting a request for a visit is not a confirmation of your reservation.

-Our most popular tour tells the story of the 1887 Eldridge Street Synagogue, the first sacred site built by Eastern European Jewish immigrants.
+Our most popular tour!
+Explore the 1887 Eldridge Street Synagogue, the first sacred site built by Eastern European Jewish immigrants.
 This magnificent National Historic Landmark has been beautifully restored and today is a touchstone to the Lower East Side immigrant experience.
 On you this, you’ll travel back in time to when the Statue of Liberty greeted new Americans and pushcarts crowded the streets.